-The problems is that at every level, from the VP-level down to the engineering project managers and marketing product managers, the product marketing and engineering functions are often staffed by individuals with very different world views when compared to their direct counterparts in the other department.
+The problems is that at every level, from the VP-level down to the engineering project managers and marketing product managers, the product management/marketing and engineering functions are often staffed by individuals with very different world views when compared to their direct counterparts in the other department.

 THE “WRONG” WAYS TO HANDLE THIS POTENTIAL PROBLEM

 Unfortunately, most CEOs that I meet are not all that tuned in to how damaging these conflicts can become.

 Often they will ignore or deny the problem, thinking it is a responsibility to be handled at the VP level.